 Heavenly Egyptian Puddings To Try Out

 Everyone has a soft spot for puddings.
 These gorgeous and creamy pudding recipes from Egypt are bound to wrap up your meals in the best way.

 Aish El Saraya is one of the most celebrated desserts across the Middle East.
 With its name merely means “the royal court’s bread,” this dish is fit for a king.
 In essence, this delicious bread pudding consists of layers of caramelized toasted bread and topped with cream and pistachios.

 Visually, this delight is a feast for the eyes and is most commonly prepared to please a crowd.
 Aish El Saraya has a blend of sweetness and tartness that perfectly complements each other.
 If you love Umm Ali, this dish is another must-try in Egyptian cuisine.

 Though sometimes considered the Middle Eastern version of tiramisu, Aish El Saraya has a much older history.
 This fragrant, light and delectable dessert is commonly served following dinner with a hot cup of tea.

-Layali Lubnan has a Lebanese origin, with its name merely translates to “Lebanese night.”
+Layali Lubnan is a dessert with Lebanese origin, with its name translated to “Lebanese night.”
 The dish’s goodness has crossed boundaries to be one of the most celebrated desserts in the Middle East.
 It sounds, smells, and looks so appetizing you’d just have to take a bite or two.

 Essentially, the treat is a type of semolina pudding.
 It consists of two layers: a thick, soft, and sliceable semolina pudding at the bottom and a firm, smooth layer of cream topping.
 It’s almost always drizzled with syrup and chopped pistachios to create that stunning visual appeal.